The Broken Hearts Gallery: Plot

 While Lucy is alone one day in the hotel-gallery, a cold, blonde woman arrives looking for Nick, and declines to leave a message.
 Shortly thereafter, the three roommates invite Nick, Marco and his wife to a karaoke night birthday bash.
-Lucy shows Nick New York Magazine mentioning their project, and she tells him about her idea for a ball opening.
-They sing a ‘Don’t Go Breaking My Heart’ duet.
+Lucy shows Nick New York magazine mentioning their project, and she tells him about her idea for a ball opening.
+They sing a "Don't Go Breaking My Heart" duet.
 Marco (like her roommates) suggests Nick ask her out.

 Arriving home at 3 am, they find Max out front.
 After railing on him in Lucy's defense, Amanda and Nadine head up.
 Max is telling her he wants her back when Nick shows up with birthday cake and the men butt heads.
 She and Max stay out, talking, and she agrees to a lunch.

 As Nick's loan falls through, he tells her to rehome her exhibit, so Lucy approaches every gallery she knows.
 At lunch with Max, he suggests Eva Woolf, who surprisingly offers gallery space.
 Seemingly about to take it, as she and Max leave together, she has an epiphany.
 She asks Nadine for help in breaking up with him.
-He tells her Amelia dumped him, and she concludes that they were not meant to be together, as she's the hero in his love story, and he's the villain in hers.
+He tells her Amelia dumped him, and she concludes that they were not meant to be together, as she is the hero in his love story, and he is the villain in hers.
 She tells Nick, who informs her that now he has a mystery backer providing the finance to complete the venue.
 They all work to get the opening ready.

-Lucy opens up to Nick, introducing him to her mom Cheryl, who is in a home due to dementia.
-Later on, Nick and Lucy are intimate.
+Lucy opens up to Nick, introducing him to her mother, Cheryl, who is in a home due to dementia.
+Later on, Nick and Lucy make love.
 Then Chloe appears (the cold woman from weeks ago).
 Lucy leaves, hurt.
-Finding her, Nick tries to explain that it's over with Chloe, and he only kept Chloe's name on the hotel because changing it would be too expensive.
-He says he'll stay away from the gallery opening, so as not to distract Lucy from her triumph.
+Finding her, Nick tries to explain that it is over with Chloe, and he only kept Chloe's name on the hotel because changing it would be too expensive.
+He says he will stay away from the gallery opening, so as not to distract Lucy from her triumph.

-Eva Woolf unexpectedly contributes an item to Lucy's exhibition, donating the box of the wedding ring used to fund her own gallery, saying, ‘Pain is inevitable.
-It’s what you do with it that matters.’
+Eva Woolf unexpectedly contributes an item to Lucy's exhibition, donating the box of the wedding ring used to fund her own gallery, saying, "Pain is inevitable.
+It's what you do with it that matters."

 Before the opening, Marco and his wife find Nick, who claims to be ill.
-Marco tells him it's heartbreak, and that Lucy organised his mystery backer (who is Eva Woolf).
+Marco tells him it is heartbreak, and that Lucy organized his mystery backer (who is Eva Woolf).
 During Lucy's opening speech, Nick bursts in with a neon sign, with the new name, The Broken Hearts Hotel.
-As he professing his love for her, she descends from the balcony and tells him she reciprocates his love.
+As he professes his love for her, she descends from the balcony and tells him she reciprocates his love.